-You are waking up from a good night’s sleep.
-And you have every reason to believe that you’re ready to start a bright, new day.
-But no – instead you feel groggy, slow, disoriented, and drowsy.
+You are waking up from (what seems) like a good night’s sleep.
+You would expect to be ready to start a bright, new day.
+But, instead, you feel groggy, slow, disoriented, and drowsy.
 What’s going on?
-You are probably experiencing sleep inertia.
+You’re most likely experiencing sleep inertia.

 What is sleep inertia?

 In medical terms, sleep inertia is a state of impaired cognitive and sensory-motor performance that occurs immediately after waking up.
 You feel disoriented and drowsy despite a long night’s sleep or a much-needed nap.
 Typically, this groggy state lasts just 15-30 minutes.
 In severe cases, however, prolonged sleep inertia can continue for several hours.

 Sleep inertia isn’t considered a parasomnia – it may actually be a protective mechanism to help you fall back asleep if you wake up in the middle of the night.

 The effects of sleep inertia are most acute upon waking and disappear as you transition from sleep to a complete state of wakefulness.
 However, it can have a temporary negative impact on situational awareness, decision making, memory and reaction time, making it difficult to perform even simple tasks.

 Symptoms of sleep inertia typically appear upon waking from a lengthy sleep period or after naps over 30 minutes.
 The most common symptoms are:

 - Sleepiness and grogginess

 - Impaired spatial memory